mongoose-os-apps/shelly-homekit/README.md

 See [Wiki](https://github.com/mongoose-os-apps/shelly-homekit/wiki).

+## Getting Support

+If you'd like to report a bug or a missing feature, please use [GitHub issue tracker](https://github.com/mongoose-os-apps/shelly-homekit/issues).

+Some of us can be found in the [Gitter chat room](https://gitter.im/shelly-homekit/community).

 ## Contributions and Development

 Code contributions are welcome!
-See open issues and feel free to pick one up.
+Check out [open issues](https://github.com/mongoose-os-apps/shelly-homekit/issues) and feel free to pick one up.

 See [here](https://github.com/mongoose-os-apps/shelly-homekit/wiki/Development) for development environment setup.